katehu/katehu.github.io/study-design.md

 ## Sampling designs with new technologies <a name="study-design"></a>

 My next research interest is adatpive and scalable sampling design.
-Please email [contact@katehu.com](contact@katehu.com) if we share a common interest. <br/>
+Please email me [contact@katehu.com](contact@katehu.com) if you would like to do something together. <br/>

 **Hu, J**, Jerkins, J, Goebel, N. Routing Method for Mobile Monitoring Platforms --- A scalable sampling method that dispatches a fleet of vehicles to collect environmental data unbiasedly (U. S. Application Serial No.17/332789) [[link]](https://uspto.report/patent/app/20210377708) <br/>